 The very same thing applies to a firewall for computers.
 It’s a device, either real or part of your computer’s software, that doesn’t let anything through unless you want it to.
-Here in the second decade of the 21st century, that’s a standard thing, but once upon a time computers communicated freely and there was nothing to stop them.
+Here in the second decade of the 21st century, everyone uses security protocols.
+Once upon a time computers communicated freely and there was nothing to stop them.
 Personal computer operating systems like Windows were designed to communicate within a building, not for the internet, and the internet itself was designed as this sort of hippie commune of knowledge where there were no bad guys and everyone just helped everyone.
 Of course, the internet turned out to be a very different place and it turns out that most people you’re likely to run into want to harm you in some way or other.

 A firewall stops all communication between your computer and the outside world and blocks access to all your computer’s ports except the very few that you need.
 Port 80, for example, is used for web site loading, so you need that one.
 Communication that comes through port 80 goes to your browser, so it’s pretty benign.
 If some other computer wants to get to any other port, your firewall stops it unless you specifically say it’s all right.

 There is a firewall built into Windows now, and it’s pretty good.
-There’s usually another one built into your router’s software that’s pretty good, and unless you’re going some pretty nasty places that tends to be all you’ll need.
-IT professionals use something called a “firewall appliance” which is a lot more complex but gives them a lot of power.
-The firewall appliance sits right next to the company’s router and not only does it block unwanted stuff it also helps route the stuff people need to their correct places.
-For example, it can direct one sort of traffic to the company’s e-mail server so it doesn’t float around the network.
+There’s usually another one built into your router’s software that’s pretty good.
+Unless you’re going some pretty nasty places that tends to be all you’ll need.
+IT professionals use something called a “firewall appliance” in their server racks.
+A firewall appliance is a lot more complex but gives them a lot of power.
+The firewall appliance sits right next to the company’s router.
+It not only does it block unwanted stuff it also helps route the stuff people need to their correct places.
+For example, it can direct one sort of traffic to the company’s e-mail server.
+That way, it doesn’t float around the network.
 It can send web page traffic through without letting attackers get past.

-Firewall appliances are also used for “whitelisting” and “blacklisting.”
+Firewall appliances also handle “whitelisting” and “blacklisting” of critical data.
 A whitelist is a list of sites that can always be accessed even if they’re doing dodgy things.
-Other servers that your company owns that aren’t in the building are usually whitelisted, and if you work from home, your traffic into the company’s servers is whitelisted.
-On the other hand, those sites that your boss doesn’t want you to go to end up on the blacklist, which is a list of sites that can never be accessed even if they behave perfectly.
-This is one way that companies limit their liability, because for example you wouldn’t want sexually explicit images on company computers where people could sue.
+Other servers that your company owns that aren’t in the building are usually whitelisted.
+If you work from home, your traffic into the company’s servers is whitelisted.
+On the other hand, those sites that your boss doesn’t want you to go to end up on the blacklist.
+If your site is on a blacklist, then it will be blocked not matter what.
+This is one way that companies limit their liability.
+It’s important because for example you wouldn’t want sexually explicit images on company computers where people could sue.